TylerH123/MKS22X-GroupLab/README.md

 <br/><br/><br/>* *side note: Jawwad's been updating the README.
 Please send him hot cocoa for his efforts.* *<br />
+Tea warning:
-Mihad and Tyler take a while to respond... especially Mihad...
+>!Mihad and Tyler take a while to respond... especially Mihad...
+>!There were multiple occasions where certain members... got rage crazy and needed to cool off(CK)
+>